Knowing The Details of Medicare Advantage

 Medicare advantage plans availability and premiums vary by county.
 To determine if a Medicare Advantage plan is the right fit for you, we will go over the options available in your area with you in detail.

-Many of the Medicare Advantage plans have Part D prescription drug coverage built-in at no extra cost.
-These plans typically have low or $0 monthly premiums but require that you make more copayments whenever you use medical or hospital care.
+Many of the Medicare Advantage plans have Part D prescription drug coverage built-in.
+These plans require that you make more copayments whenever you use most medical or hospital care.
 This option can allow for significant savings in some situations.

 If you select a Medicare Advantage plan that does not have prescription drug coverage in it, and you do not have other credible coverage such as the Veterans Administration (VA), then you may be penalized.
 (See the Medicare Part D page)